dayour/Durable-Copilot-Studio/README.md

 *<sup>1</sup> The out-of-the-box monitoring dashboard is available only when using the durable task scheduler as the backend provider.*

+> **Note:** For all **new apps**, we recommend the portable SDKs over the Durable Task Framework as the former follows more modern .NET conventions and has official support.

 ## Tell us what you think